-Built on WordPress, WooCommerce is an open source e-commerce platform.
-WooCommerce works as an extension of WordPress and turns WordPress into a fully functional e-commerce website which lets you run an online store.
+Built on WordPress, WooCommerce is an open-source e-commerce platform.
+WooCommerce works as an extension of WordPress and turns WordPress into a fully functional e-commerce website that lets you run an online store.

-Below is the screenshot from Google Trend depicting both the platforms are doing really good.
+Below is the screenshot from Google Trend depicting both the platforms are doing well.

 Both WordPress and Magento Community comes for free.
 For your WooCommerce site, you first need to install WordPress.
 Because WooCommerce is a plugin of WordPress.
 This lengthens your installation process.

-Google Analytics is one of the best analytic tools offers deep insights into website traffic and sales.
-For WooCommerce, there are plenty of extensions available which you can integrate and add Google analytic feature to your online WooCommerce store.
+Google Analytics is one of the best analytic tools that offer deep insights into website traffic and sales.
+For WooCommerce, there are plenty of extensions available which you can integrate and add Google analytic features to your online WooCommerce store.